lochhh/e-Babylab/README.md

 ## 3. Upgrade
 To upgrade an existing environment to the latest version of e-Babylab, please run the following steps:

-1. We recommend installing e-Babylab from either a public or private git repository, to persist your settings.
-    To pull the latest changes from the repository, please run `git pull`.
+1. To pull the latest changes from the repository, run `git pull`.
 2. To upgrade, we first need to recreate all containers, so that they are using the latest version of e-Babylab.
+Follow these steps:

-    First shutdown the environment using `docker-compose down`.
+    - Shut down the environment using `docker-compose down`.
 This will remove all containers, but retain the volumes which contain all of your data.

-    Next run `docker-compose build` to force a rebuild of the e-Babylab container.
+    - Run `docker-compose build` to force a rebuild of the e-Babylab container.

-    Finally you can restart the environment using `docker-compose up -d`.
+    - Restart the environment using `docker-compose up -d`.
 3. Next you need to perform the database migration.
 You can apply all migrations using `docker-compose exec web python manage.py migrate`.
 4. To expose new static files (e.g., JavaScript files), run `docker-compose exec web python manage.py collectstatic`.